-- 12.7.3 A Respondent may request a review of a decision by the CCES to post a Provisional Measure on the Public Registry.
-The Safeguarding Tribunal shall determine whether the posting of the Provisional Measure on the Public Registry is necessary and appropriate, having regard to the considerations set out in Rule 12.2.
-A review of a posting on the Public Registry may be filed separately from any review of the Provisional Measures.
-The filing of a review under Rule 12.7 does not stay the CCES decision to post a Provisional Measure on the Public Registry. - 12.7.4 The outcome of any review of a CCES decision to impose a Provisional Measure shall have no impact on the merits or final outcome of the case. - 12.7.5 Any decision rendered by the Safeguarding Tribunal on a review of Provisional Measures or the posting of Provisional Measures on the Public Registry is final and is not subject to further SDRCC appeal or review. - 12.7.6 The parties to the Safeguarding Tribunal review of a CCES decision relating to Provisional Measures under Rules 12.7.2 and 12.7.3 are the CCES and the Respondent.
-The Reporting Person and/or Impacted Person may provide information in writing to the Safeguarding Tribunal with respect to the factors under Rule 12.2, including relating to their safety and well-being.
+Public Registry may be filed separately from any review of the Provisional Measures.
+The filing of a review under Rule 12.87 does not represent an automatic stay of the CCES decision to post a Provisional Measure on the Public Registry.
+Accordingly, such reviews should be filed at the earliest opportunity by the Respondent in advance of the twenty one (21) day filing period.

+- 12.87.4 The outcome of any review of a CCES decision to impose a Provisional Measure shall have no impact on the merits or final outcome of the case. - 12.87.5 Any decision rendered by the Safeguarding Tribunal on a review of Provisional Measures or the posting of Provisional Measures on the Public Registry is final and is not subject to further SDRCC appeal or review. - 12.87.6 The parties to the Safeguarding Tribunal review of a CCES decision relating to Provisional Measures under Rules 12.87.2 and 12.87.3 are the CCES and the Respondent.
+The Reporting Person and/or Impacted Person may provide written submissions provide information in writing to the Safeguarding Tribunal with respect to the factors under Rule 12.2, including relating to their safety and well-being.

-12.8 Violation of Provisional Measures
+12.98 Violation of Provisional Measures